claresudbery/clare-wiki-ably/pages/coding/tools/rider.md

 Rider is an IntelliJ tool very much like Visual Studio

+## Troubleshooting

+- In Rider when I accidentally click in gutter and open horrid window on left
+  - right click in horrid area => close annotations

 ## Useful shortcuts

 - Shift + Shift to search everywhere